koopjs/koop-output-flat/README.md

 # koop-output-flat
-This output-services plugin converts responds with a "flat" json array.
-All nested GeoJSON properties are moved to the root level and given keys that are a path to their original nested location.
+This output-services plugin converts GeoJSON properties to a "flat" json array.
+Geometry is stripped.
+Any nested GeoJSON properties are moved to the root level and given keys that are a path to their original nested location.
 For example, the following GeoJSON:

 ```
 {